-Different types of items will be used to assess students' performance in a broad range of skills and abilities.
-The types of items will include multiple-choice questions, short questions, data-response questions and structured/essay-type questions.
-Item types will be similar to those adopted in the HKCE and HKAL examinations.
-Specimen papers will be provided to schools by the HKEAA to illustrate the format of the examination and the standards at which the questions are pitched.
+Different types of items are used to assess students' performance in a broad range of skills and abilities.
+The types of items include multiple-choice questions, short questions, data-response questions and structured/essay-type questions.
+Schools may refer to the sample and live examination papers regarding the format of the examination and the standards at which the questions are pitched.